007revad/Synoboot_backup/README.md

 Back up synoboot after each DSM update so you can recover from a corrupt USBDOM or EEPROM

+### What does it do

+When you run the script, either via SSH or Task Scheduler, it backs up synoboot to the path you set at the top of the script.

+It backs up synoboot, as well as synoboot1 and synoboot2.

+The backup filenames include:
+1. The Synology model.
+2. The Synology's serial number.
+3. synoboot or synoboot1 or synoboot2.
+4. The DSM version.

+1 and 2 are needed so you don't accidentially try to recover a corrupted USBDOM or EEPROM with the wrong image file (in case you have more than one Synology, or migrate the drives to a new Synology).

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synoboot_backup/releases